m1griffin/arrayfunc/docs/ArrayFunc.rst

 affect performance, and this influence can change significantly for different functions.

-If your require exact application requires

-Benchmark your application on the specific platform
+If your application requires exact performance data, then benchmark your application in the specific platform (hardware, OS, and compiler) that you will be using.

 ---------------------------------------------------------------------